 As you prepare to apply for a loan or open a new credit card, you might be curious about what impact the credit inquiries required for getting your new account started will have on your credit score.
 Our guide provides information on what exactly a credit inquiry does to your credit score.

-The Differences Between a Hard Inquiry and Soft Inquiry
+The Differences Between a Hard Inquiry and a Soft Inquiry

 A hard inquiry is when a lender reviews your overall credit report and makes the decision whether to proceed with the loan.
 This type of credit inquiry will influence your overall credit score as it will be recorded on your credit report.

 A soft inquiry is when a lender checks your credit to pre-approve you before you apply.
-This kind of inquiry does not affect your credit score.
+This kind of inquiry leaves your credit score unaffected.

 - Application for RV financing to lenders

 - Application for boat financing to lenders